 It was an embarrassing realization that the country which put the world on wheels and developed the atomic bomb had no major system of roads linking one state to another.
 The concept had been bantered around before Eisenhower but Washington was never serious enough to appropriate the massive funds necessary to carry out this Herculean task.
 WWII and the Cold War scared them into action.

-Ike’s Federal Highway Act of 1956 gave him the financial clout to fulfill his super highway fantasy.
+Ike’s Federal Highway Act of 1956 gave him the financial clout to fulfill his super highway vision.
 The federal government would now foot 90 percent of the bill while giving local governments free rein on freeway placement.
 Like urban renewal, no one really understood the ramifications of carving up large tracts of urban areas and running a maze of expressways through once vibrant neighborhoods.
 Thus began the catastrophic marriage between urban renewal and interstate highways which would have massive repercussions for big cities in the decades to come.

 Freeway construction wreaked havoc on Detroit.
 The installation of the Chrysler Freeway carved a jagged swath right through many well established Detroit neighborhoods, essentially taking one large city and splitting it up into many smaller ones, thus destroying much of its ethic congruity.
 This meager stretch of expressway from East Jefferson to 8 Mile, which cost a hefty $121 million, was completed in 1967.